Team-EnderIO/Regilite/README.md

 - Bucket Item
   - See `Item`

-### Block Entity(type)s
+### RegiliteBlockEntity
 Besides the block entity(type) itself, it automatically registers the following:

-- Block entity renderer (should we?)
+- Block entity renderer
 - Block entity tags

-This helper meanly helps by removing a lot of (constant) generic bounds from the code, and provides a shortcut to create a block entity directly from the holder.
+- Capabilities

-### Entity(type)s
+### RegiliteEntity
 Besides the entity(type) itself, it automatically registers the following:

-- Entity model (should we?)
+- Entity model
-- Model layer (should we?)
 - Entity tags
 - Translation

-This helper also removes a lot of (constant) generic bounds from the code.
+- Capabilities (TODO)
+- Model layer (TODO)

-### Menu(type)s
+### RegiliteMenu
 Besides the menu(type) itself, it automatically registers the following:

-- Screen factory (should we?)
+- Screen factory
-- Translation (should we, as we don't use it?)
+- Translation (TODO)

-This helper also removes a lot of (constant) generic bounds from the code.
+### Translations
+We provide automatic translations for holders where the `ResourceLocation` gives enough context.
+This can always be changed using the `setTranslation` method.

+For other translations, the `Regilite`-object provides methods for registering a translation.
+In case a translation is added multiple times, only the last one will be used.